bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/downloadfest.md

 ## genxsis.faith

 The [website for downloadfest](https://www.genxsis.faith/) is still up and contains a cypher.
+This alternative alphabet is still used on different types of promotional material in 2025.

 ![Cypher wheel](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/lore/church/cypher-300x300.png)